jrfnl/rfcs/text/0000-docs-always-use-return-tag.md

 * The code and documentation are as should be, a void function, where the return value is insignificant.

 **By explicitely documenting `@return void`, the intent of the developer becomes clear and indisputable.**

+This is especially important when documenting abstract methods and methods in interfaces, as those methods do not have any code in the primary declaration, so the documentation is the only context available.

 ### Other considerations